ikumen/today-i-learned/posts/til/ngrams-markov-chains.md

 ---
-title: Text generation with Markov chains
+title: Text Generation with Markov Chains
 tags: n-grams, markov-chains, algorithms
 description: A gentle introduction to Markov chains and how to use them to generate text
 ---

-## Text generation with Markov chains
+## Text Generation with Markov Chains

 A gentle introduction to [Markov Chains](https://en.wikipedia.org/wiki/Markov_chain) and how to use them for generating text.